-The Clarkson School offers a full-immersion college academic experience at New York’s highest-ranked small research university.
+The Clarkson School offers a full-immersion college academic experience at a nationally ranked research university and the institution of choice for more than 3,500 enterprising, high-ability undergraduate and graduate students.
 Clarkson School students take the same courses as Clarkson University first-years and can pursue coursework leading to more than 50 majors and minors.
 Your Clarkson School advisor will assist you during the summer prior to your enrollment and during the year on selecting the courses that you may need to meet high school requirements, your major or simply based on your interests.
 You will also have an assigned Faculty Mentor who can guide you on careers based on your major and answer specific questions about courses.

 With the single exception of the First-Year Seminar, all courses are taken with Clarkson University students and taught by Clarkson University faculty.
 The First Year Seminar course for Clarkson School students utilizes the Franklin-Covey "Introduction to the 7 Habits of Highly Effective College Students" guidebook and taught by a certified facilitator.